skrodahl/NewTon/Docs/PARKING-LOT.md

 - Status line, include Lane and Referee information

 ## ✅ Completed This Session
-- Render match cards to align with previous rounds
+- Add "FINALS" text, along with "FRONTSIDE" and "BACKSIDE"
-- Rich Contextual Status, while hovering over matches
+- Experimental: Zoom in on specific match when hovering over it
 ---
-**Last updated:** September 17, 2025
+**Last updated:** September 26, 2025